Call us FREE 08082394989

 In the small neighbourhood of Eagle River, near the cruise stop in Anchorage, Odd Man Rush Brewing was founded by three local homebrewers who share a passion for beer and hockey.
 Although it began as a hobby, demand for their tasty brews soared and the three friends soon opened their first official brewery.
-Brian Swanson, owner at the brewery, said: “Odd Man Rush Brewing opened in September of 2015 by 3 friends.
+Brian Swanson, the owner of the brewery, said: “Odd Man Rush Brewing opened in September of 2015 by 3 friends.
 Our craft brewery is located in Eagle River, Alaska about 13 miles north of Anchorage.
 We make beer we like to drink, our Enforcer IPA is our most popular beer, but our creative comes out with beers like our Smoked Oyster Porter or our Pepper Blonde.”

 As the second oldest brewery in Alaska, Midnight Sun Brewing Company has pioneered many unique, exquisite brews.
 The team set up shop in Anchorage in 1995, serving thirsty locals delicious ales and lagers.
 Since their very first beer, Wolf Spirit, the team have developed a raft of excellent brews and now produces over 40 different ales and lagers each year.
 We caught up with Darcy Kniefel, beer ambassador, to find out what inspires the team at Midnight Sun:

 “Our brewers take cues from all around them.
-Most recently we created a Szechuan Sasion that was balanced with lemongrass and Szechuan peppercorns.
+Most recently we created a Szechuan Saison that was balanced with lemongrass and Szechuan peppercorns.
 We brewed a stout with Malted Milk Balls in support of Prostate Cancer, the beer was called Balls to the Wall.
 Our most famous brew, Berserker, is a massive barrel-aged Imperial Stout brewed with molasses.
 Alaska is full of incredible flavours and we pull from our local sources as often as we can.

 “Everyone in Anchorage knows the Sockeye Red IPA, but nationally, and possibly internationally, we are known for the Berserker Imperial Stout and our Arctic Devil Barley Wine.
 Both have won numerous awards and are sought after each year at their release.”

 As for their most unique beer?
-“That’s a tough one, currently on tap we have Blackberry Noir, this was an experiment in Kettle sours, and has become extremely popular.
+“That’s a tough one, currently on tap we have Blackberry Noir, this was an experiment in Kettle sours and has become extremely popular.
 It’s a Blackberry Sour Stout and we are on our second run of it.
 Later this year we will be brewing a Latvian Stone brew with Juniper, that’s probably the wildest brew I can think of in our books so far."